 Is Soccer Popular In Mexico?

-Mexico’s love of the game led to them hosting 2 World Cup tournaments, in 1970 and 1986.
-While it was more popular in the past, today, 55.3% of Mexicans claim to have an interest in soccer.
+Mexico’s love of the game led to them hosting 2 World Cup tournaments in 1970 and 1986.
+While it was more popular in the past, today, 55.3% of Mexicans are interested in soccer.

 Mexico is home to some of the largest and most iconic soccer stadiums.
-The Estadio Azteca is a legendary stadium that represents the official home ground for the Mexican National Team and Club América (Liga MX team).
+The Estadio Azteca is a legendary stadium representing the official home ground for the Mexican National Team and Club América (Liga MX team).
 Located in Tlalpan, Mexico City, the stadium can hold 87,523 people.

 132,247 fans packed into Estadio Azteca to watch Mexican boxer, Julio Cesar Chavez retain his WBC light welterweight title against Gren Haugen in February 1993.

 Estadio Azteca is one of only 2 stadiums to host 2 FIFA World Cup Finals (1970 and 1986).
-The other stadium is the Maracanã, located in Rio de Janeiro, Brazil.
+The other stadium is the Maracanã in Rio de Janeiro, Brazil.

 The first World Cup Final in Estadio Azteca saw Brazil beat Italy 4-1.
-In 1986, Diego Maradonna’s Argentina beat West Germany 3-2 to lift the trophy.
+In 1986, Diego Maradona’s Argentina beat West Germany 3-2 to lift the trophy.

-Estadio Azteca is the ground that hosted the legendary “Hand of God” goal, scored by Diego Maradonna in the 1986 World Cup at the expense of England.
+Estadio Azteca is the ground that hosted the legendary “Hand of God” goal, scored by Diego Maradona in the 1986 World Cup at the expense of England.

-In that same game, Maradonna also scored what would go on to become one of the greatest all-time goals, collecting the ball in his own half before going on an astonishing solo run to score.
+In that same game, Maradona also scored what would go on to become one of the most incredible all-time goals, collecting the ball in his half before going on an astonishing solo run to score.